AliciaMay/Cyclistic_Capstone_Project/README.md

 ## PROCESS
 ### Initial Data Verification in Excel

-The .csv files were saved as individual excel sheets so that I could do some initial cleaning and become familiar with the data and its organization.
+I opened the individual .csv files in excel in order to do some initial cleaning and become familiar with the data and its organization.
 *	Checked for duplicates, spell check, formatting and outliers.
 *	Created a column named “day_of_week” to identify the day of the week of each ride.
 *	Created a column named “ride_length” which calculated the length of each ride.
 After checking the filter, there were negative numbers that were found and showed a data entry error.
 A total of 143 rows were found to have this error and were removed from the total data.